Kotik112/OpenWeather-API-vs-Raspberry-Pi/azure-api-function/readme.md

 ## Dependencies
 This function depends on the following libraries and need to added to `requirements.txt`:

-- `datetime`: Used to extract and format the date/time data from the API response.
+- `azure-functions`: The azure-functions Python library allows developers to write and deploy Azure Functions using Python.
+It provides tools and abstractions for managing the underlying computing resources and integrating with other Azure services.
 - `requests`: Used to make the API call to the OpenWeatherMap API.

 ## Inputs